My husband has perfected this delicious pumpkin waffle recipe that I am sharing with you today!

 This last weekend was a quieter weekend than normal for us and we actually had the time to slow down and enjoy our home, be with one another and even get some things done around the house.
-The best part of the weekend was a lazy Saturday spent getting up late, watching cartoons and enjoying waffles.
+The best part of the weekend was a lazy Saturday spent getting up late, watching cartoons and enjoying some pumpkin spiced waffles.

 My husband is the one who makes waffles around here, it is his thing.
 And I must say, he makes pretty amazing waffles.
 He has perfected this recipe.
 We had some cans of pumpkin to use and he took a chance at making his normal waffle recipe into a pumpkin one.
 They turned out delicious!